 Let’s talk about beets, shall we?
 A hearty root vegetable, they’re available pretty much all year round, but they’re best June through October.
-I picked up some gorgeous ones at our farmers market last week and decided they would go perfectly with some ripening pears that were sitting on my countertop in this roasted beet salad.
+I picked up some gorgeous ones at our farmers market last week and decided they would go perfectly with some ripening pears that were sitting on my countertop in this roasted beet salad recipe.
 To balance all of the sweetness, I added some tangy feta and toasty walnuts.

 This roasted beet salad would be great as a starter for a fall dinner party.
 I also make salads like this to have on hand for my weekday lunches.
 This one will keep for a couple of days in the fridge, and it’s one of those salads that actually tastes a little bit better the second day. (although note that it won’t be prettier the second day).